parkerswanson/rocket-kinematics/README.md

 https://www.apogeerockets.com/

+Parts from Apogee (listed on the "Parts list") include bulkhead disks and airframe tubes.
+Each 18" tube is bandsawed into 3 6" pieces to equip 3 rockets.
+Note that two 1/4" holes should be drilled in each rocket's payload tube, one just below the top bulkhead and one just above the bottom bulkhead.
+This is to equalize air pressure in the payload compartment with the atmospheric pressure outside the rocket - so the pressue sensor can sense atmospheric pressue.
+Look at the sample fully-assembled rocket for guidance.

 We will use Estes "E" class one-time-use black powder rocket motors.
 These require extra-cost HazMat shipping, so it's advisable to minimize the number of orders.

 Electronics: